Shekhar9521/Shekhar9521/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Kalilinuxc
-- 🌱 I’m currently learning ...Ethical Hacking
+- 🌱 I’m currently learning ...Ethical Hack
 - 👯 I’m looking to collaborate on ...Data Analytics
 - 🤔 I’m looking for help with ...Cloud Computing
 - 💬 Ask me about ...Tech related Stuff.